omeka/Documentation/source/Reference/filters/login_adapter.rst

 :php:class:`Omeka_Form_Login` login_form

     The form to use for logging in.
-Can be replaced via the :ref:`login_form` filter.
+Can be replaced via the :doc:`login_form` filter.

 ********